top of page

 Visiting Scholars Program

 The NSF-Simons National Institute for Theory and Mathematics in Biology invites scholars to apply to its Visiting Scholars Program.
+The goal of this program is to enhance collaborations between biological and mathematical scientists and to stimulate creative thinking and interdisciplinary science.

 Tatyana Sharpee, Salk Institute, presents at the Emerging Directions Workshop on February 21, 2023.